Top of the Pops: United States

-Canada

-Canada's version was Electric Circus (1988–2003) on MuchMusic, which was also seen in the USA through MuchMusic USA.
-It had a national chart (mostly of dance music and some pop) as well as live performances, and was based on a local late '70s programme in Toronto called CITY-TV Boogie.

 New Zealand

 The Top of the Pops brand has also been exported to New Zealand.
 Although the British show has been broadcast intermittently in New Zealand, the country historically relied on music video-based shows to demonstrate its own Top 20, as the major international acts, who dominated the local charts, considered New Zealand too small and remote to visit regularly.
 This changed to an extent in 2002, when the New Zealand government suggested a voluntary New Zealand music quota on radio (essentially a threat that if the stations did not impose a quota themselves then one would be imposed on them).
 The amount of local music played on radio stations increased, as did the number of local songs in the top 20.
 Therefore, a new local version of Top of the Pops became feasible for the first time, and the show was commissioned by Television New Zealand.

-The show was executive produced by David Rose, managing director and owner of Satellite Media, and began airing in early 2004 with host Alex Behan.
 The hour-long show (as opposed to the 30-minute UK version) which was broadcast at 5 pm on Saturdays on TV2 contained a mixture of performances recorded locally on a sound stage in the Auckland CBD, as well as performances from the international versions of the show.
-The New Zealand Top 20 singles and Top 10 albums charts are also featured.
-Alex Behan stayed as host for two years before Bede Skinner took over.
-Despite having a sizeable fan base, in 2006 TVNZ announced that Top of the Pops had been axed.
+The New Zealand Top 20 singles and Top 10 albums charts were also featured.
+Despite having a sizeable fan base, in 2006 TVNZ announced that Top of the Pops had been cancelled.

 Free-to-air music channel C4 then picked up the UK version of Top of the Pops and aired it on Saturdays at 8 pm with a repeat screening on Thursdays.
-However, since the weekly UK version was axed itself, this arrangement also ended.
+However, since the weekly UK version was discontinued itself, this arrangement also ended.